fwangboulder/Project_Linux_Server_Configuration/README.md

     copy the content

-  2. remote terminal connected through the account.
+  2. Remote terminal connected through the web account.

     $vi /home/ubuntu/.ssh/authorized_keys

-    paste the content of id_rsa.pub into authorized_keys.
-Make sure you do not have extra space for the content.
+    Paste the content of id_rsa.pub into authorized_keys.

     Double check id_rsa.pub and authorized have exactly the same content.

+    If you failed in step 3 with timeout or other error, you might have a not matching key.

-  3. Go back to local terminal:
+  3. Back to local terminal:

+    Login ubuntu from local terminal:

     $ ssh ubuntu@54.210.72.218